-Canon 1D Mark IV versus Leica Q Typ 116
+Canon 1D Mark IV vs Leica Q Typ 116

-The side-by-side display below illustrates the physical size and weight of the Canon 1D Mark IV and the Leica Q Typ 116.
+The physical size and weight of the Canon 1D Mark IV and the Leica Q Typ 116 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D Mark IV – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica Q Typ 116 is considerably smaller (58 percent) than the Canon 1D Mark IV.
 It is worth mentioning in this context that the 1D Mark IV is splash and dust resistant, while the Q Typ 116 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the Q Typ 116 has a lens built in, whereas the 1D Mark IV is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1D Mark IV and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 1D Mark IV gets 1500 shots out of its LP-E4 battery, while the Q Typ 116 can take 300 images on a single charge of its BP-DC12 power pack.
 As can be seen in the images above, the 1D Mark IV has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.